-The IWL Troll's styling was clearly influenced by MZ, which by 1963 had become more deeply involved with IWL.
-In 1964 MZ took over manufacture of the Troll but stopped production the next year.
+The IWL Troll's styling was clearly influenced by MZ, which had become more deeply involved with IWL by 1963.
+In 1964 MZ completely took over manufacture of the Troll but stopped production the next year.

-The museum featured an interesting 'scheunenfund' display.
+The museum featured an interesting 'barn-find' display.
 This is how many old bikes are found - rusting, scattered in pieces.

 The Trabant Collection

 The Sachsenring P-50 was the first Trabant.
 For the Trabant story, see here: https://dkwautounionproject.blogspot.com/2017/07/trabant-east-german-peoples-car.html